ocoffey/Syntax-Sheets/C/6_Complex_Data_Types.md

 A visualization of our previous example.
 Somewhere in RAM, we would have something that looks kind of like this:

 **myarr**

 |Index|  0  |  1  |  2  |
 |  -  |  -  |  -  |  -  |
 |Value| `0` | `1` | `2` |

+> If you remember from the data types section, integers take up 4 bytes of memory, so our full array takes up 12 bytes!

 ## Strings